icfnext/harbor/README.md

 | ------------ | ----------- |
 | Title | Title to display atop the tab or pill

+### Dynamic Tabs Component

+* Group: Harbor Scaffolding
+* Classifiable
+* Part of Dynamics

+The Dynamic Tabs component allows for the creation of any number of typed tabs.
+Which tab types are supported by a particular instance of Dynamic Tabs is based on the established site design.

+#### Authorability

+Individual tabs can be added by clicking the "Add Tab" button in the component's edit toolbar and selecting a tab type.
+If no tab types are available this means that the site design must be modified to allow the desired types.

+The content and configuration of each tab is authored within the tab itself.
+#### Design

+Additional tab types may be made available by updating a site's design.
+This can be done at a component instance level by switching to design mode and adding the component types to the Dynamic Tabs component instance's design, or at a design level by updating the design for primary paragraph systems through the site's design page.

+#### Dynamic Tab Types

+The following tab types are made available by Harbor.
+See developer documentation below concerning the creation of new project specific types.

+##### ParsysTab

+* Classifiable

+A tab which exposes a single paragraph system for editing.

 ### Header Component

 * Group: Harbor Scaffolding